Mail Code: 94305-8545

 Coterminal Master's Degrees in Latin American Studies

 Undergraduates at Stanford may apply for admission to the coterminal master's program in Latin American Studies when they have earned a minimum of 120 units toward graduation, including advanced placement and transfer credit, and no later than the quarter prior to the expected completion of their undergraduate degree.
-The application deadline for the 2017-18 academic year is December 6, 2016.
+The application deadline for the 2019-20 academic year is December 4, 2018.
+Prospective students who are applying to the Knight-Hennessy Scholars program must apply to the scholars program by September 12, 2018, and to the Latin American Studies MA Program by November 14, 2018.

 Coterminal applicants must submit: